IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

    ```

    The `description` and `display-name` command arguments are optional settings that you can use to specify a description and a custom name for your project.
 3. When you create a project, your namespace automatically switches to your new namespace.
-Ensure you are using the project that you created by selecting it as follows:
+Ensure that you are using the project that you created by selecting it as follows:

    ```shell
    oc project <new-project-name>